-Six reasons multi-site customers migrate off pure-NVR architectures.
+Six reasons multi-site customers move off pure-NVR setups.

 Port-forward for remote view

 Every NVR that needs remote access opens an inbound port through the firewall.
-Post-ransomware corporate IT mandates "no inbound ports" - the NVR fails the policy.
+After a ransomware incident, corporate IT typically requires "no inbound ports" - the NVR fails that policy.

-IPVM disclosed 12 CVEs in Dahua DSS (Chinese) in January 2023 alone, affecting ~3,100 Internet-exposed servers.
-Hikvision iVMS-4200 (Chinese) has carried plain-text passwords in dealer comms.
-Hik-Connect treated as a botnet risk by parts of the integrator community.
+IPVM disclosed 12 CVEs (security bugs) in Dahua DSS (Chinese) in January 2023 alone, affecting around 3,100 Internet-exposed servers.
+Hikvision iVMS-4200 (Chinese) has shipped plain-text passwords in dealer communications.
+Hik-Connect is treated as a botnet recruitment risk by parts of the installer community.

-20 sites = 20 NVRs = 20 firewall configurations, 20 sets of credentials, 20 firmware-upgrade visits.
-VPN concentrators help but don't solve the operational tax.
+20 sites = 20 NVRs = 20 firewall setups, 20 sets of credentials, 20 firmware-upgrade visits.
+VPN concentrators help but don't fix the operating overhead.

 NDAA-banned hardware

-Hikvision and Dahua NVRs are banned for US federal-adjacent buyers under NDAA Section 889.
-Canadian ban now official 2025.
-UK and AU restricting on government sites.
-NVR migration is the slow + expensive part.
+Hikvision and Dahua NVRs are banned for US federal-adjacent buyers under NDAA Section 889 (the US trade rule on Chinese cameras).
+Canada's ban became official in 2025.
+UK and Australia restrict government sites.
+Migrating off these NVRs is the slow and expensive part.

 Hardware refresh every 3-5 years

 NVR appliances age out.
 Firmware support drops.
-Customer pays for replacement on a cycle the integrator can rarely predict accurately.
+The customer pays for replacement on a cycle the installer rarely sees coming.

 No cross-site search